Paul VI Catholic High School: Athletics

-Paul VI's athletic teams compete in the Washington Catholic Athletic Conference (WCAC) and the Virginia Independent State Athletic Association (VISAA).
+The athletic teams compete in the Washington Catholic Athletic Conference (WCAC) and the Virginia Independent State Athletic Association (VISAA).
+The school has a high-profile athletic rivalry with Bishop O'Connell High School in Arlington.
+The school mascot is the "Panthers" and was voted by the student body during the school's first year.
+The original school colors were brown and gold until the 1999–2000 school year.
+The school moved away from brown in favor of black, which was considered more stylish by the student body.

 Basketball

 The Paul VI basketball team won the Washington Catholic Athletic Conference boys' basketball championship in 2012.
 They did not lose a game in conference play, winning 21 consecutive conference games.
 No other team in the history of the WCAC has had an undefeated season while winning 21 games.
 The WCAC is widely regarded as the best high school basketball conference in the country.

 Both the boys' and girls' basketball teams won the WCAC title in 2014.
 The boys' team also won the Virginia Independent Schools Athletic Association championship and the Alhambra championship for 2014.
 The boys' team won again in 2018 and again in 2022.
 The girls' team has won the Virginia Independent Schools Athletic Association championship every year since 2002.

 Baseball

 The baseball program at Paul VI had a record of 121–32 and seven championship titles between 2004 and 2008.
-Paul VI baseball also competes for the Virginia Independent Schools Athletic Association (VISAA) State Championship at the end of each season.
 The VISAA State Tournament includes the top eight private school baseball teams in the State of Virginia.

-The Panthers were ranked as No. 6 in the nation by USA Today in 2008 and ranked as No. 3 by Rise Magazine.
-They finished the 2008 season with a record of 27–3, won the Southeastern Baseball Classic Championship, the VISAA State Championship and ended the year ranked 12th in America by several publications.

 Former coach Billy Emerson had an overall record of 138–44 upon arriving in 2003.
 He was named coach of the year several times by the Washington Post, and Washington Examiner, as well as coach of the year in the WCAC and the VISAA.
-In 2008, he was also named Mid-Atlantic Coach of the Year by the National H.S.
-Baseball Coaches Association and was one of eight finalists for National H.S.
-Coach of the year.
+In 2008, he was also named Mid-Atlantic Coach of the Year by the National High School Baseball Coaches Association and was one of eight finalists for National High School Coach of the Year.
 Emerson stepped down to focus on being Paul VI Athletic Director.
 Emerson has since returned as coach.